gabrielmcg/Docker-docs/ops/README.md

 </ul>

-<p class="p">For more information on the Splunk App for Windows Infrastructure, see
+<p class="p">For more information on configuring standalone Splunk for Linux and Windows worker nodes, see the section on
-<a class="xref" href="https://splunkbase.splunk.com/app/1680/" target="_blank">https://splunkbase.splunk.com/app/1680/</a>.
+    <a class="xref" href="#splunk-pre-deploy">Splunk prerequisites</a>.

 </p>